 It is vital that the register be kept up to date and that it records all the information required accurately.
 Failure to do so can amount to a criminal offence by the society or company whose register is not kept properly and by any officers responsible for that.
 Adequate precautions must be taken against the falsification of the register and to facilitate the discovery of any falsification that happens.

 Who can access the register?

 In the case of a co-op company, the register must be kept available at the registered office for inspection by any member of the company free of charge and by anyone else for a modest fee.
 Copies of all or part of the register can also be requested by any person (member or not) for a modest charge.

 For co-operative and community benefit societies registered under CCBSA 2014, the right to inspect the register is open to any member of the society, except that the details of a member’s shares or other property in the society should not be available to inspection by other members.

 An accurate register protects a society or a company from divisive, costly, and complex disputes.
 Conscientious maintenance of the register is thus a good investment of time and effort and the responsibility of the co‑operative’s secretary.
-Co‑operatives UK has a handy free guide to the roles and responsibilities of the co-operative secretary which can be accessed from our website.
+Co‑operatives UK has a handy free guide to the roles and responsibilities of the co-operative secretary.